 Meaning

-In the quote “You’d think experienced political professionals would know better than to place their trust in exit polls, notoriously inaccurate surveys that had John Kerry winning the 2004 election by five points when he actually lost by three.,” the emphasis is on friendship.
-It highlights the thought that friendships grow through trust and support while implying that small gestures strengthen friendships.
+“You’d think experienced political professionals would know better than to place their trust in exit polls, notoriously inaccurate surveys that had John Kerry winning the 2004 election by five points when he actually lost by three.” presents a viewpoint centered on friendship.
+It implies that meaningful bonds require openness and encourages us to remember that small gestures strengthen friendships.

 Theme